Lucas Museum of Narrative Art announces 2026 opening date

-Co-founded by Lucas and his wife Mellody Hobson, the Lucas Museum of Narrative Art will be the first museum to focus exclusively on storytelling through images, with an extensive collection of artwork from across cultures, places, times, and mediums, including paintings, sculptures, murals, photography, comic art, book and magazine illustrations, and the arts of filmmaking.
+Co-founded by the filmmaker and his wife Mellody Hobson, the Lucas Museum of Narrative Art will be the first museum to focus exclusively on storytelling through images, with an extensive collection of artwork from across cultures, places, times, and mediums, including paintings, sculptures, murals, photography, comic art, book and magazine illustrations, and the arts of filmmaking.

 “We believe that narrative art can connect us and help shape a more just society,” said Director and CEO Sandra Jackson-Dumont.
 “As a result, every element of this institution contributes to that idea, [including] the campus with its iconic building and […] the wonderfully evolving collection of narrative art that features multifaceted perspectives through the stories humans have told throughout history.”